The Best Time Travel Movies And How To Stream Or Rent Them Online

-One of the most beautiful things about the movies is how they can act as a vessel to relive a memory, almost like time traveling, that you can steam or rent with the push of a button.
-Speaking of which, many of the best time travel movies ever made are available on some of your favorite streaming or digital rental platforms.
+One of the most beautiful things about the movies is how they can act as a vessel to relive a memory -- almost like traveling through time.
+The subject of time travel itself has been a long-running trend in Hollywood and the focus of some of the greatest sci-fi movies ever made.

-Time travel has been a long running trend in Hollywood that has given birth to some of the most entertaining crowdpleasers (or mind numbing disasters, even) for decades.
-Whether you like your travels through the space time continuum excitingly adventurous, paradoxically horrifying, or hilarious and without much need for thought, you can find them all here per our recommendations.

-Before we get to it, please note that we stuck to movies where at least one character actually travels through time.
-So as great as films like Frequency and Arrival are, and as much as we love a good time loop story (Edge of Tomorrow, Groundhog Day), we aimed for more traditional time travel stories for this one.
+Now, to be clear, I am only referring to movies in which at least one character actually travels through time.
+So, as great as films like Frequency and Arrival are, and as much as we love a good time loop story (Edge of Tomorrow, Groundhog Day, etc.), we aimed for more traditional time travel stories for this one.

-Whether you prefer to stream or rent a digital copy, we got you covered.
-These are just 11 of the best time travel movies ever made.
+These are just some of the best time travel movies of all time, along with a tip of where to find them on streaming.
 Boy, this is heavy...

 Back To The Future (1985)